temporalio/documentation/docs/node/hello-world.md

 Workflow interfaces are directly referenced by their implementation and maybe be written in sync or async form meaning a method could return `number` or it could return `Promise<number>`.

 Workflow interface declarations are optional, they're only required for generating type safe clients.
-It is considered good practice to declare an interface for each workflow.
+It is considered good practice to declare an interface for each Workflow.

 `src/interfaces/workflows.ts`